 Instructions for Applicants

-All applications must be completed electronically using the application form (see below).
-Applicants must follow the guidelines on the form (see below).
-The student is responsible for completing the application, obtaining all supporting documentation (transcripts, reference letters, support letters), and for confirming that the packet is received.
-Incomplete or late application packets will not be reviewed!
+All applications must be completed using an application form that is distributed to current students each January/February.
+Applicants must follow the guidelines on the form.
+The student is responsible for completing the application, obtaining all supporting documentation (transcripts, reference letters, support letters).
 Please read the application criteria for each scholarship carefully to ensure that you have the appropriate qualifications before you apply, and ensure that you obtain the appropriate documentation required for each specific award.
 Note: Each award requires specific documentation, some of which may not be included on the general application form!

 The deadline applies to applications for of all scholarships.
 The deadline will be specified in the application and is typically in early February.

 CSDI SCHOLARSHIPS & AWARDS

 The purpose of this scholarship is to provide support to a graduate student who is pursuing a Master's degree in the clinical practice of speech-language pathology at ECU.
 The recipient will meet criteria for financial need, GPA, reference letters, and will demonstrate excellence in speech-language pathology during a faculty interview.
 The faculty interview will be scheduled and conducted following the student's application.